ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-deploy-vvs.md

 To deploy the Advanced Load Balancing for VMware Cloud Foundation validated solution in {{site.data.keyword.cloud_notm}}, see [Advanced Load Balancing for VMware Cloud Foundation](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-nsx-advanced-load-balancer-v1/GUID-F8696F0A-D91B-46B1-A824-8FAE461E57B3.html){: external}.

+### Notes
+{: #vpc-vcf-deploy-vvs-nsx-advanced-load-balancing-notes}

-VMware recommends customers use [NSX Advanced Load Balancer](https://www.vmware.com/products/nsx-advanced-load-balancer.html){: external} for load balancing.
+* VMware recommends customers use [NSX Advanced Load Balancer](https://www.vmware.com/products/nsx-advanced-load-balancer.html){: external} for load balancing.
 NSX Advanced Load Balancer – Basic Edition is included with NSX Advanced (VMware Cloud Foundation Advanced Edition) and NSX Enterprise Plus (VMware Cloud Foundation Enterprise Edition).
-{: note}

-VMware NSX Advanced Load Balancer – Basic Edition offers L4–L7 load balancing with SSL offload and pass-through, server health checks, application rules for programmability, and traffic manipulation by using the GUI or REST API.
+* VMware NSX Advanced Load Balancer – Basic Edition offers L4–L7 load balancing with SSL offload and pass-through, server health checks, application rules for programmability, and traffic manipulation by using the GUI or REST API.
 Advanced features of NSX Advanced Load Balancer are available as an add-on license.
-{: note}

-NSX Advanced Load Balancer Controllers implement the control plane for the NSX Advanced Load Balancer.
+* NSX Advanced Load Balancer Controllers implement the control plane for the NSX Advanced Load Balancer.
 For high availability, it is typically deployed as a 3-node cluster.
 In a VMware Cloud Foundation, NSX Advanced Load Balancer Controllers run as VMs in the management domain.
-{: important}

-Deploying the Controller cluster nodes on the VMware Cloud Foundation management network requires 4 new {{site.data.keyword.cloud_notm}} bare metal server VLAN interfaces on the management network as shown in the following table.
+* Deploying the Controller cluster nodes on the VMware Cloud Foundation management network requires 4 new {{site.data.keyword.cloud_notm}} bare metal server VLAN interfaces on the management network as shown in the following table.
 To create VLAN interfaces, see [Managing network interfaces for bare metal servers on {{site.data.keyword.vpc_short}}](/docs/vpc?topic=vpc-managing-nic-for-bare-metal-servers).
-{: important}
+* NSX Advanced Load Balancer Service Engine implements the data plane for the NSX Advanced Load Balancer.
+The NSX Advanced Load Balancer SEs perform load balancing for the configured applications.
+The NSX Advanced Load Balancer Controller cluster provides load-balancing services and it also manages the service engines that are deployed in the VI workload domain that is managed by the NSX-T Data Center.
+* A new overlay management network is required to deploy the Service Engines in the VI workload domain's overlay with connectivity to the management domain's management network.
+This solution might require an {{site.data.keyword.vpc_short}} egress and ingress routes with a workload domain's Tier 0 Gateway HA VIP as the next hop.

+The following table shows the VLAN interfaces for NSX Advanced Load Balancer Controllers.

 | Interface name | Interface type | VLAN ID | Subnet | Allow float | NSX interface | Distributed port group name |
 | ---------------|----------------|---------|--------|-------------|---------------|---------------------------- |